 What Factors Contribute to Congenital Heart Disease?

-Scientists know that some types of congenital heart defects can be related to an abnormality of an infant's chromosomes (5 percent to 6 percent), single gene defects (3 percent to 5 percent) or environmental factors (2 percent).
+Scientists know that some types of congenital heart defects can be related to an abnormality of an infant's chromosomes (5 to 6%), single gene defects (3 to 5%) or environmental factors (2%).
+A genetic cause is more likely when there is a family history of CHD or if other health or learning differences are present.

-In 85 percent to 90 percent of cases, there is no identifiable cause for the heart defect, and it is generally considered to be caused by multifactorial inheritance.
-Multifactorial inheritance means that "many factors" are involved in causing a birth defect.
+In most cases, there is no identifiable cause for the heart defect.
+CHD is often considered to have a many contributing factors (multifactorial cause) that result in the defect of the heart.
+Multifactorial means that "many factors" are involved in causing a birth defect, not one main cause.
 The factors are usually both genetic and environmental, where a combination of genes from both parents, in addition to unknown environmental factors, produce the trait or condition.

 Maternal Factors and CHD

-Most mothers of babies born with congenital heart disease will look critically at their own behaviors during pregnancy to try to find a cause for their child's illness.
-It is important to remember that most cases of congenital heart disease have no known cause.
+Most mothers of babies born with CHD will look critically at their own behaviors during pregnancy to try to find a cause for their child's illness.
+It is important to remember that most cases of CHD have no known cause.

 However, some types of congenital heart defects are known to occur more often when the mother comes in contact with certain substances during the first few weeks of pregnancy, while the baby's heart is developing.

-Women who have seizure disorders and need to take anti-seizure medications may have a higher risk for having a child with congenital heart disease, as do women who take lithium to treat depression.
+Women who have seizure disorders and need to take anti-seizure medications may have a higher risk for having a child with CHD, as do women who take lithium to treat depression.

-Mothers who have phenylketonuria (PKU) who do not adhere to the special diet necessary to manage the disease during pregnancy have a higher risk of having a child with congenital heart disease.
+Mothers who have phenylketonuria (PKU) and do not adhere to the special diet necessary to manage the disease during pregnancy have a higher risk of having a child with CHD.

 Also, women with insulin-dependent diabetes (particularly if the diabetes is not well-controlled) or lupus may have a higher risk of having a child with heart defects.

-Counseling is important for women with these chronic illnesses before becoming pregnant.
+Counseling is important for women with these chronic illnesses before becoming pregnant in order to take precautionary steps to reduce the risk of CHD.

 Rubella, a virus that most people in the United States either had as a child or were immunized against when they received the MMR vaccine, is known to cause birth defects.
 A woman who has never had rubella nor been vaccinated against the disease should consult her physician before becoming pregnant.
 A mother who contracts rubella during her pregnancy has a very significant chance of having a baby with birth defects, including congenital heart disease.

-Always consult your physician before taking any medications while you are pregnant.
+Always consult your doctor before taking any medications while you are pregnant or think you could become pregnant.

 Family History and CHD

-In the general population, about 1 percent of all children are born with congenital heart disease.
-However, the risk increases when either parent has congenital heart disease (CHD), or when another sibling was born with CHD.
+In the general population, about 1% of all children are born with CHD.
+However, the risk increases if either parent has congenital heart disease, or when another sibling was born with CHD.

-- If you have had one child with congenital heart disease, the chance that another child will be born with CHD ranges from 1.5 percent to 5 percent, depending on the type of CHD in the first child.
+- If you have had one child with congenital heart disease, there is a higher chance that another child will be born with CHD.
+This chance may range from 1.5 to 20%, depending on the type of CHD in the first child.

-- If you have had two children with CHD, then the risk increases to 5 percent to 10 percent to have another child with CHD.
+- If you have had two children with CHD, then the risk for having another child with CHD is higher.

-- If the mother has CHD, the risk for a child to be born with CHD ranges from 2.5 percent to 18 percent, with an average risk of 6.7 percent.
+- If the mother has CHD, the risk for a child to be born with CHD ranges from 2.5 to 18%, with an average risk of 6.7%.

-- Congenital heart defects involving obstructions to blood flow in the left side of the heart have a higher rate of reoccurrence than other heart defects.
+- Congenital heart defects involving obstructions to blood flow on the left side of the heart have a higher rate of occurring again within families than other heart defects.

 - If another child is born with CHD, it can be a different type of defect than seen in the first child.